bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-The main axis of the parent item
+The main axis of the parent item that the child item is nested in.

 5. Explain why git is valuable to a team of developers.